Sleitnick/rbxts-streamable/README.md

 # Streamable

-A common problem in streamed Roblox games is dealing with the existence of instances on the client.
+A common problem in streamed Roblox experiences is dealing with the existence of instances on the client.

-In streamed Roblox experiences, observing the existence of instances on the client is non-trivial.
-The Streamable package seeks to make observing instances easy.
+The Streamable package seeks to solve this complexity by providing a series of helper functions.
+These functions observe the existence of instances as they stream in and out of existence.

 ## `observeChild`
 ```ts